MrModulus/MineAndSeek/README.md

 # Coding Conventions

 There are some very important coding conventions that need to be adhered to, such as the naming of certain variables or tags.
 These will be updated as time goes on and are currently as follows:
-- All tag, scoreboard, and variable names should be prefixed with `mas.` to reduce chance of conflict with other datapacks
+- All tag, scoreboard, and variable names should be prefixed with `mas.` to reduce the chance of conflict with other datapacks
 - Dummy variables in scoreboards should be prefixed with # to avoid accidentally setting values for players with the same name - even if players won't be added to that list
 - Use `_` to join multiple words in a variable name, e.g. `#round_timer` NOT `#round.timer`
 - Constant values should be set up as enums rather than being hardcoded, using the correct section of `mas.enums`, and must be CAPS_CASE to indicate that they are constants
-- Every file should have a comment describing it at the top, and comments dividing the functionality into sections.
+- Every file should have a comment describing it at the top and comments dividing the functionality into sections.
 Otherwise, comments are only needed when the code is not self-explanatory
 - All entities spawned by the datapack MUST have the tag `mas.entity` for cleanup.
 VERY IMPORTANT!
-- Try to keep things self-contained; namely, map related things should ONLY be used within map files, such as the `#map` enum
+- Try to keep things self-contained; namely, map-related things should ONLY be used within map files, such as the `#map` enum
 - Always use `type` and `limit` (where applicable) for entity searches, even if it's a situation where doing so feels redundant
 - Respect `global.ignore` flags when selecting entities without MaS-specific tags - more info [here](https://mc-datapacks.github.io/en/conventions/global_ignoring_tag.html)

 # Final Notes

-The following bits of information are not super useful at the moment, but may prove to be interesting or useful in the future.
+The following bits of information are not super useful at the moment but may prove to be interesting or useful in the future.
 - [Right-Click Detection](https://www.youtube.com/watch?v=xcOw4conrVM)
 - [Raycasting](https://www.youtube.com/watch?v=RTRYfrli8GU)
 - [Structures via Datapack](https://www.youtube.com/watch?v=kzme5WV0plM)